 I appreciate you.

-Hello, this is Jeff Kelly and in this podcast, I’m going to talk about why you are receiving this letter about someone who’s trying...
+Transcript: Hello, this is Jeff Kelly bankruptcy attorney.
+And today I’m going to talk about can you marry someone who is about to file...